Name: Jim Stoppani, PhD

-Somehow it seems less daunting to drink 2 1-gallon containers than 30 8-ounce glasses.
+Somehow it seems less daunting to drink two 1-gallon containers than 30 8-ounce glasses.

-Since you're now limiting sodium and guzzling water, you have only a few days before your body adjusts to the low sodium levels and starts to hold more water despite the low sodium intake.
+Since you're now limiting sodium and guzzling water like a fish, you have only a few days before your body adjusts to the low sodium levels and starts to hold more water despite the low sodium intake.
 To avoid this, you will need to sharply cut back on water the last two days before the peak day.

 On day 2 before the peak date, keep water intake under ½ gallon.
-On day 1 before the peak day, limit water intake to under 20 ounces.
+On day 1 before the peak day, limit water intake to less than 20 ounces.
 On the peak date you can drink water, but do so slowly.